VergeCloud Firewall: Setup, Rules, and Best Practices Guide

 2. Set the Default Rule

 Choose whether unmatched traffic should be allowed or denied by default.
-This forms the baseline security posture of your domain.
+This establishes the baseline security posture for your domain.

 3. Create a New Rule

-Select New Rule, assign a clear name, and set the priority.
-Higher-priority rules run first, so ordering is important—specific rules should always come before broad, general rules.
+Select New Rule, assign a clear name, and set priority.
+Higher-priority rules execute first.
+Specific rules should always precede broader ones.

-2. Select an operator such as Equals, Contains, Does Not Contain, In Range, etc.
+2. Choose an operator such as Equals, Contains, Does Not Contain, In Range, etc.

-3. Enter the values (IP, CIDR, country code, regex pattern).
+3. Enter the required values (IP, CIDR, country code, regex pattern).

-4. Choose the action—Allow, Block, JavaScript Challenge, CAPTCHA, and so on.
+4. Select the action—Allow, Block, JavaScript Challenge, CAPTCHA, etc.

-Review the rule preview to ensure it matches your intent, then save it.
-After deployment, monitor logs to confirm expected behavior and adjust as needed.
+Review the rule configuration, confirm accuracy, and save.
+After deployment, monitor logs to ensure expected behavior and adjust where necessary.

 Before rolling out rules widely, it’s good practice to validate them: